 The Federal Reserve Bank of New York is responsible for managing the US financial system, and is one of the 12 Federal Reserve Banks.
 Since I was in Wall Street, I definitely had to check out this financial institution.
 The facility offers a free 45-minute tour on weekdays, and inside you will see a vault that stores 7,000 tons (yes you read that right) of shiny pure gold.
 Pretty cool!

 6. Museum of American Finance

 We walked past the Museum of American Finance, which is a good place to visit if you are interested in the history of America’s financial system.
+It is one of many museums in Manhattan.
 The museum also has a permanent exhibit of Alexander Hamilton, America’s first Secretary of the Treasury.
 He is commonly known as the founder of the US financial system.

 7. National September 11 Memorial & Museum